LucaScheller/VFX-UsdAssetResolver/docs/src/resolvers/FileResolver/PythonAPI.md

 ## Tokens
-Tokens can be found in FileResolver.Tokens, for example:
+Tokens can be found in FileResolver.Tokens:
 ```python
 FileResolver.Tokens.mappingPairs
 ```